htcondor/htcondor/docs/version-history/development-release-series-89.rst

   version of CUDA.
 See the :doc:`/man-pages/condor_submit` man page.
   :ticket:`7413`

+- Docker universe now works inside an unprivileged personal HTCondor, if you give the user starting the personal condor rights to run the docker commands.
+  :ticket:`7485`

 - When worker nodes are running on CPUs that support the AVX512 instructions, the startd now advertises that fact with has_avx512 attributes.
   :ticket:`7528`